summiya/summiya1/README.md

+Here’s your README updated with your name **Summiya** while keeping the style and formatting intact:

+---

 Hello there
-I am Abdulrahman Wazzan, a Senior Backend Developer specializing in Laravel and Node.js.
+I am **Summiya**, a Senior Backend Developer specializing in Laravel and Node.js.
 Over a span of more than 7 years, I have established a reputation for developing scalable APIs and achieving customer satisfaction rates as high as 95%.

 My deployments on AWS not only guarantee high availability but are streamlined via CI/CD pipelines, a testament to my understanding of full software development life cycles.
 My skill set extends to proficient project and team management, always focused on meeting deadlines and prioritizing feature implementations effectively.